JacintoDesign/code100/README.md

 Day 30:
 So busy making a responsive site that I forgot to post about it.
 Womp Womp, second time that's happened.

+Day 31:
+Spent about 10 hours working on the site today, made it mostly responsive, but couldn't figure out AJAX calls.

+Day 32:
+Re-attempted the JQuery to connect the database.